postmanlabs/labs-docs/src/pages/docs/getting-started/settings.md

 ## Update

-Use the **Update** tab to check for updates to the Postman Desktop App or to enable automatic updating.
+Use the **Update** tab to check for updates to the Postman desktop app or to enable automatic updating.
 Learn more about [updating Postman](/docs/getting-started/installation-and-updates/#updating-postman).

 ## About